Fort Lauderdale Workers’ Compensation Attorneys

 When to Sue Your Employer

 There are federal and Florida state codes in place to help improve the safety of workers.
 Broken standards can result in worker injury and employer liability.
 If an employer failed in some way that made the workplace unreasonably hazardous for workers, any subsequent injuries may be grounds for personal injury claims.
 Note that a worker cannot file for both workers’ compensation and personal injury compensation.
 Filing a workers’ comp claim immediately bars the injured worker from suing the employer.
-This is why it’s important to review your options with an attorney before making your decision.
+This is why it’s important to review your options with a Fort Lauderdale workers compensation attorney before making your decision.
+Chalik & Chalik offers free, no obligation consultations and are experienced in handling all worker safety cases.